apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.net.default_inactivity_timeout INT 86400
    :reloadable:
+   :overridable:

    The connection inactivity timeout (in seconds) to apply when
    |TS| detects that no inactivity timeout has been applied
    by the HTTP state machine.
 When this timeout is applied, the `proxy.process.net.default_inactivity_timeout_applied` metric is incremented.

+   Note that this configuration is overridable.
+While most overridable configurations conceptually apply to specific transactions, ``default_inactivity_timeout`` is a connection level concept.
+This is not necessarily a problem, but it does mean that care must be taken when applying the override to consider that all transactions in the connection which has this timeout overriden will be impacted by the override.
+For instance, if the default inactivity timeout is being overridden via a :ref:`admin-plugins-conf-remap` rule in :file:`remap.config`, then all transactions for that connection will be impacted by the override, not just the ones matching that ``remap.config`` rule.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.